immortalwrt/immortalwrt/README.md

   The following tools are needed to compile ImmortalWrt, the package names vary between distributions.

-  - Here is an example for Ubuntu users:<br/>
+  - Here is an example for Debian/Ubuntu users:<br/>
     - Method 1:
       <details>
         <summary>Setup dependencies via APT</summary>